 22. Soak up the art deco style at Union Station and ride the rails.

-24. Bike, walk, scooter or jog around the historic Lake Hollywood Reservoir.
+24. Bike, walk, scooter or jog around Culver City.

-26. Get your free NexGen membership at LACMA and visit as often as you can; be sure one of your visits is on a Sunday for the family art workshops.
+26. Get your free NexGen Membership at LACMA and visit as often as you can.

-27. Meet the fantastical creatures that inhabit Noah’s Ark at the Skirball Center.
+27. Meet the creatures that inhabit Noah’s Ark at the Skirball Center.

-28. Walk down Santa Monica Pier and take a ride on the Ferris wheel at sunset.
+28. Walk down the Santa Monica Pier and take a ride on the Ferris wheel at sunset.

 30. Take a moonlight hike through our magical mountains with the Tree People.

 33. Nibble a churro as you stroll down Olvera Street in the oldest part of the city.

-34. Jump in the ball boat or pilot the plane at the Zimmer Children’s Museum.
+34. Engineer waterways or pilot a plane at the Zimmer Children’s Museum.

 37. Two words: Grunion run.

-38. Take young wenches and knaves to the Renaissance Faire.
+38. Take young court jesters and fair maidens to the Renaissance Faire.

-39. Barnsdall Park has it all: Frank Lloyd Wright’s historical Hollyhock house, free family art afternoons, amazing art classes and a cutting edge art gallery.
-Do at least one of those things!
+39. Barnsdall Park has it all: Frank Lloyd Wright’s historical Hollyhock house, free family art afternoons, amazing art classes, a cutting-edge art gallery and in the summer a Fri. night wine tasting.

 41. Be serenaded over supper at Hollywood’s oldest Italian restaurant, Miceli’s.

 42. Who cares that we don’t have snow?
-Sled the sand berms at the beach.
+Sled the LA way, at the beach, on the sand dunes.